Royal Library, Denmark: Items collected

 2,438,978 electronic titles.
-The online catalogue, in combination with the reading room, is still our patron's most direct form of access to our collections.
+The online catalogue, in combination with the reading room, is still patrons' most direct form of access to the collections.

 The Royal Library today

 Today, The Royal Library has five sites: The main library at Slotsholmen, Copenhagen harbour (in the Black Diamond), covering all subjects and special collections; one at Nørre Alle, Faculty Library of Natural and Health Sciences; one at Gothersgade, central Copenhagen, Faculty Library of Social Sciences; one at Amager, Faculty Library of Humanities; and, one in Studiestræde, central Copenhagen, The Faculty of Law Library.
 The annual circulation is 11,400,000 loans (10,900,000 of these are electronic loans).
 The members are 32,196 active users.
 The annual budget: 394M Danish Kroner (58M US Dollars), including building expenses and maintenance.

 The library is open to anyone above the age of 18 with a genuine need to use the collections.
 Special rules apply for use of rare and valuable items.